simoneb/grunt-awsebtdeploy/README.md

 > A grunt plugin to deploy applications to AWS Elastic Beanstalk

-This plugin automates uploading an application _sourceBundle_ to S3 and update an Elastic Beanstalk environment with the new version of the application.
-It also comes with utility tasks to carry out common Elastic Beanstalk operations.
+This plugin contains a set of *Grunt* tasks to automate the deployment and management of applications running on the Amazon Web Services Elastic Beanstalk service.

-It uses the official [AWS SDK for Node.js](aws.amazon.com/sdkfornodejs/) internally.
+It relies on the the official [AWS SDK for Node.js](aws.amazon.com/sdkfornodejs/) to interact with AWS.

 ## Getting Started

-This plugin requires Grunt `~0.4.4`
+This plugin requires Grunt `~0.4.4`.
+If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide.

-If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
-Once you're familiar with that process, you may install this plugin with this command:
+You may install this plugin with this command:

 ```shell
 npm install grunt-awsebtdeploy --save-dev